AXErunners/axe-gitian/README.md

     vagrant up --provision axe-build

-This will provision a Gitian host virtual machine that uses a container (LXC/KVM/Docker) guest to perform the actual builds.
+This will provision a Gitian host virtual machine that uses a container (Docker) guest to perform the actual builds.

 Use `git stash` to save one's local customizations to `gitian.yml`.

-Building AXE (Docker)
+Building AXE
 --------------

     vagrant ssh axe-build